 |1.
 Don Melchor||2.
 Ferrari||3.
 Comtes|

 Wines have a whole world of their own.
 There are so many families of grapes, wine houses, color, and taste variants that choosing the best for an event becomes a puzzling task.
 Plus, if you are a beginner, the trouble gets doubled.
-So, to help you out, here is our guide to the best wine for beginner.
+So, to help you out, here is our guide to the best wine for beginners.

 It will give you a list of the top-rated wines in the world and all the crucial information you need to know before buying a bottle of wine.
 Plus, you will learn everything about different types of wines and how you can differentiate between some similar-looking varieties.